-3. Objectives for Measures for 2021 to 2027 responding to the 13 key areas listed in the "Strategic Guidelines for a more sustainable and competitive EU aquaculture for the period 2021 to 2030"1

-1. Access to space and water

-- Definition of the environmental space and identification of zones.
+- 3. Objectives for Measures for 2021 to 2027 responding to the 13 key areas listed in the "Strategic Guidelines for a more sustainable and competitive EU aquaculture for the period 2021 to 2030" - 1.
+Access to space and water - Definition of the environmental space and identification of zones. - Zoning. - Joint management of the zones. - 2.
+Regulatory and administrative procedures - Analysis, evaluation and integration of policies and strategies. - Promotion of cooperation tools. - Review and improvement of the regulatory and administrative system.

-- Zoning.

-- Joint management of the zones.

-2. Regulatory and administrative procedures

-- Analysis, evaluation and integration of policies and strategies. - Promotion of cooperation tools.